ibexa/documentation-developer/docs/administration/recent_activity/recent_activity.md

 The returned `CreateActivityLogStruct` is always related to the currently logged-in user.

 An object may be deleted or renamed, and this affects the activity log.
 Its name at the time of logging can be stored by calling `setName` on the `CreateActivityLogStruct`.
+This name can be used at the time of displaying if the concerned object isn't available, or to track renaming.

 #### Context group